DimasDMM/live-timing-strategy/lts-pipeline/README.md

 - `--verbosity`: (optional) Level of verbosity of messages.
 The values can be `0` to disable messages, `1` for debug (or greater), `2` for info (or greater), ... and `5` for critical.
 By default, it is `2`.

+# TO DO

+- At the moment, the pipeline parses drivers by their name.
+That is, if a driver changes its name during the competition, the pipeline will handle it as a new driver.
+In the case of websocket, there is no solution for this problem.
+  However, in the case of API REST (source of data), it might be possible.